 However, instead of agreeing with God and confessing our sin we pull out one of the three excuses previously offered.
-In the first story Marie employs the excuse of “I didn’t mean to” or the defense of intentions.
-In the second story Carl counters with “I was only joking” or the defense of misunderstanding.
+In the first story, Marie employs the excuse of “I didn’t mean to” or the defense of intentions.
+In the second story, Carl counters with “I was only joking” or the defense of misunderstanding.
 Joey, in the third story, explains that “I didn’t know” which is the defense of ignorance.
-In some way each of these defenses are designed to blunt or bury the guilt associated with the sin.
+In some way, each of these defenses is designed to blunt or bury the guilt associated with the sin.
 Each is saying, “I’m not guilty because…” But none of these are valid excuses in the courtroom nor before the throne of God.
 Yet, we pull them out of our pocket and throw them on the table of justice so easily.

 Our next three articles will examine each defense in turn.